 An Introduction to Art History: A Classical Approach to Art is a series of courses covering art history, art appreciation, and work with art media.
-Four courses are available thus far:
+Five courses are available thus far:

 Part I: Studying the Masters